Rénoclimat - Frequently asked questions

 • How long does it take to receive the Rénoclimat financial assistance cheque?

-It generally takes 10 to 12 weeks after the second energy evaluation to receive the financial assistance granted under the Rénoclimat program.
+It generally takes eight to 10 weeks after the post-retrofit energy evaluation to receive the financial assistance granted under the Rénoclimat program.

 This may take longer if additional verifications, a quality control or analysis of the components of the mechanical systems installed in the home are required.